 Austin Healey 100/6-S, fitted with 4 wheel Dunlop disc brakes from standard.
-These were fitted to about only 50 of the 100-6 cars in late 1957.
-The explanation for this is that Dunlop supplied these for fitment to the Austin Healey 100S production racing Healeys.
-With 50 unused sets remaining, it was decided to offer these on the 100-6 with an additional benefit of such a fitment being the possibility for Healey works to gain homologation papers for competition 100-6 cars as used in the 1957 Mille Miglia.
+These were fitted to about only 50 of the 100/6 cars in late 1957.
+The explanation for this is that Dunlop supplied these for fitment to the Austin-Healey 100S production racing Healeys and with 50 unused sets remaining, it was decided to offer these on the 100/6 with an additional benefit of such a fitment being the possibility for Healey works to gain homologation papers for competition 100/6 cars as used in the 1957 Mille Miglia.

-Hand built by Bill Rawles and his team and developed alongside FSL and David Grace, 3020 UE has become widely recognised as one of the worlds fastest FIA Austin Healeys in action today.
-David Grace, the owner has won multiple classes as well as outright victories behind the wheel.
+Hand built by Bill Rawles and his team and developed alongside FSL, '3020 UE' has become widely recognised as one of the worlds fastest FIA Austin-Healeys in action today.
+The car's owner, David Grace, has multiple classe wins as well as outright victories behind the wheel.

 TOX came to us in 2017/8 having been suffering with an unreliable engine.
-After the 2nd engine failure TOX was brought to the Bill Rawles facility to have it's engine rebuilt.
-We found that one of the DCOE webers was cracked causing the cylinder to 'go lean'.
-Since rebuild, this racer has been enjoying it's club racing across the UK.
+After the second engine failure TOX was brought to the Bill Rawles facility to have its engine rebuilt.
+We found that one of the DCOE webers was cracked, causing the cylinder to 'go lean'.
+Since rebuild, this racer has been enjoyed in club racing across the UK.